 The Guidelines for Maritime Spatial Planning in the European Macaronesia intends to inform and support the development of MSP in these Macaronesian regions.
 The guide targets two groups with a fundamental role in the planning process: general stakeholders and policy-makers.
-This document is intended to be a guide for policy-makers, facilitating an improved understanding and follow-up of MSP as well as informing the development of MSP for Macaronesia.
+This document is intended to be a guide for stakeholders, facilitating an improved understanding and active participation in the maritime spatial plans developed in Macaronesia.

 This document has been elaborated in the frame of the MarSP (Macaronesian Maritime Spatial Planning) project.
 MarSP aims to develop concrete actions for the implementation of the MSP Directive in the outermost regions of Macaronesia.
 The guide was developed under Task 4.5 "MSP Roadmaps".
-A similar guide targeting general stakeholders has been also elaborated under this same task.
+A similar guide targeting policy-makers has been also elaborated under this same task.